 On June 1st, I was lucky enough to have my 10-year-old dream come true.
 I saw Taylor Swift on her reputation Tour.
 My boyfriend got us tickets which I will forever be thankful for that because he didn’t have to do that.
 It was the best night of my life and I very well could have passed out from my excitement.
-After she did her first song, my chest was beating incredibly fast…like I have never felt it beat that fast before.
+After she did her first song, my chest was beating incredibly fast… as I have never felt it beat that fast before.
 My boyfriend can confirm this because I made him feel how fast it was going – it was insane.

 I’m writing this 3 months later because I couldn’t figure out how to put into words exactly how I felt that night and since then.
 The first time I heard Taylor Swift, I was in my bedroom with my Hello Kitty clock radio listening to a country station and a girl came on that I never heard of before.
 Whatever the song was, I loved it and I was hoping they would say who it was when it was over because there obviously wasn’t Shazam at the time.
 Lucky for me, they did say who it was, and it was Taylor’s Teardrops on my Guitar song.
 From that point on, my love for her just continues to grow.